TUW-GEO/cookiecutter-tuw-package/{{cookiecutter.project_name}}/README.md

 > [!IMPORTANT]
 > The configuration for the linter, the formatter and the typechecker can be done in the `pyproject.toml` file.
 > By default ALL Linting Rules are enabled.
 If some rule are not desired in the project use the `exclude` field to disregard them.

+## Further Features

+This Templates provides you with default configurations for `Gitlab` and `Github` CI Pipelines.
+But those are to be seen as minimal working configurations, and can be extended by the user.
+Some more advanced configurations can be setup by uncommenting the desired lines of code in the `.gitlab-ci.yml`

+Further more there are example `docs` in this repository, which you can use as a startingpoint for your code documentation.
+A certain framework has been choosen, but it only serves as a suggestion to you.

 [Just Docs]: https://github.com/casey/just
 [uv Docs]: https://docs.astral.sh/uv/getting-started/installation/